aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 - Timer starts when you press accept on the character creation screen.

 ### Tutorial Island
+*I would recommend checking out the tut. island world record for general ideas of how to do this section: https://www.speedrun.com/2007scape#Tutorial_Island*
 - Talk to the runescape guide **[1]**.
 - Click the door to exit the starting building as soon as the guide's first dialogue set has completed.
     - You do not need to talk to him the 2nd time.